 These helpful rules are often grounded in reality.
 They are realistic because they are not based on any conclusions or assumptions you might have made about things.
 They are often based on solid facts and evidence that builds the foundations of your empowering belief systems.

 Helpful psychological rules are also flexible and adaptable.
 Therefore, a helpful rule that worked for you in the past also works for you in the present moment because you have successfully adapted it to the changing conditions and circumstances of your life.
 This is significant because there is never any certainty in life, and you will of course not always be able to control everything.
 As such, your helpful rules allow you to make adjustments, mistakes and bend the rules to accommodate the changes that might take place over the years.

 Helpful psychological rules are also often very specific.
 They will, for instance, apply to one particular situation, but not to another situation.
 You, therefore, don’t treat all situations in exactly the same manner.
 However, unhelpful rules on the other hand often force you to use one rule that applies to many different situations.
 This completely disregards all other possibilities and allows no “wiggle” room to make the necessary adjustments that would help you adapt to unique circumstances.
 For instance a rule such as:

 I must be the best at everything I do…

 This rule isn’t flexible.
-Yes it might provide you with a little incentive and encourage a competitive spirit.
-However, the realty is that you will never always be the very best at everything you do.
-And this will of course lead to disappointment.
+Yes, it might provide you with a little incentive and encourage a competitive spirit.
+However, the reality is that you will never always be the very best at everything you do.
+And this will, of course, lead to disappointment.
 A more helpful and flexible rule would focus on being more specific.
 For instance a rule such as:

 I will always try and do my very best whenever I’m playing sports…